edhodapp/qmk_firmware/keyboards/preonic/keymaps/edhodapp/readme.md

-# The default Preonic layout - largely based on the Planck's
+# Preonic layout that uses every printed keycap in the Massdrop kit.